lisegmbh/fluxflow/docs/jobs.md

             return Continuation.job(
                 Instant.now().plus(1, ChronoUnit.HOURS),
                 SoundAlarmClockJob(),
-                CancellationKey("alarm") //
+                CancellationKey("alarm") // (1)
             )
         }
     }

--   Reusing the cancellation key "alarm" for both with cause jobs created by `wakeMeUpIn10Minutes` to be replaced jobs created by `wakeMeUpIn1Hour` and vice versa.
+1. Reusing the cancellation key "alarm" for both, causes jobs created by `wakeMeUpIn10Minutes` to be replaced by jobs created by `wakeMeUpIn1Hour` and vice versa.

 ### Explicit job cancellation